mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 as simple as "Your wager totalling $212 is in!"
 Perhaps it is some type of popup with buttons *Continue* and *Logout* on it.

     a.
-Pressing *Continue* will dismiss confirmation box and return user to the betting screen.
+Pressing *Continue* dismisses confirmation box and returns user to the betting screen.

     b.
-Pressing *Logout* will log the user out and return application to the login screen ready for the next customer.
+Pressing *Logout* logs user out and returns application to the login screen ready for the next customer.

     c.
 Perhaps we change Submit button to *Start Again* so that user does